 Mangroves

 Mangroves are salt-tolerant trees or shrubs that grow in the intertidal zone of tropical and subtropical coasts where land meets the sea.
 They’re easily recognized by their sprawling, tangled roots, which rise above the ground and water.
-Scientists currently recognize 82 mangrove species and their hybrids, though efforts are ongoing to refine this classification and reach a consensus on a definitive list.
+Scientists currently recognize about 80 mangrove species and their hybrids, though efforts are ongoing to refine this classification and reach a consensus on a definitive list.

 Mangrove Adaptations